-The Board of Pension Trustees for the Delaware Public Employees' Retirement System (DPERS or the System) is proud to present its 47th Comprehensive Annual Financial Report for the Fiscal Year ended June 30, 2018.
+The Board of Pension Trustees for the Delaware Public Employees' Retirement System (DPERS or the System) is proud to present its 48th Comprehensive Annual Financial Report for the Fiscal Year ended June 30, 2019.

 This report provides information on nine plans [State Employees', Special Fund, New State Police, Judiciary, County & Municipal Police and Firefighters', County & Municipal Other Employees', Delaware Volunteer Firemen's Fund, Diamond State Port Corporation, and Closed State Police] plus three commingled investment funds [County & Municipal Police and Firefighters' COLA (COLA Fund), Post-Retirement Increase (PRI) and Delaware Local Government Retirement Investment Pool (DELRIP)].
 Responsibility for both the accuracy of the data and the completeness and fairness of presentation rests with the State Board of Pension Trustees (Board).
-To the best of our knowledge and belief, the enclosed data are accurate in all material respects and present fairly the System's financial position and operational results for the Fiscal Year ended June 30, 2018.
+To the best of our knowledge and belief, the enclosed data are accurate in all material respects and present fairly the System's financial position and operational results for the Fiscal Year ended June 30, 2019.

-The Fund's time-weighted return in Fiscal Year 2018 was 10.6% which was 3.6% above the policy benchmark of 7.0%, driven by positive returns for many sectors of the market.
-In fiscal 2018, the Fund's 10.6% return compares with the 14.4% return of the S&P 500 stock index, the 7.3% return of the MSCI All-Country World ex-USA Index, the (0.1)% return of the Barclays Aggregate bond index, and the Delaware Benchmark of 7.0%.
+The Fund's time-weighted return in Fiscal Year 2019 was 5.0% which was 2.3% below the policy benchmark of 7.0%.
+The Fund's 2019 return reflects a difficult comparison with last year's results, which included a large net appreciation of the System's Private Equity portfolio totaling \$202.0 million, recognized at the prior fiscal year-end.
+Excluding this adjustment, the Fund's return was 7.1%.
+In fiscal 2019, the Fund's 5.0% return compares with the 10.4% return of the S&P 500 stock index, the 1.3% return of the MSCI All-Country World ex-USA Index, the 7.8% return of the Bloomberg Barclays Capital U.S. Aggregate bond index, and the Delaware Benchmark of 7.0%.

-The Honorable John Carney and Members of the 149th General Assembly Page 2 November 21, 2018
+The Honorable John Carney and Members of the 150th General Assembly Page 2 November 15, 2019

-The System's longer-term results have been achieved with lower observed return volatility than the median for the universe, reflecting the System's long standing focus on risk management.
+The System's longer-term results have been achieved with lower observed return volatility than the median for the universe, reflecting the System's longstanding focus on risk management.
 The Board, along with its Investment Committee and staff, will continue to actively monitor and proactively manage the System in a manner fully consistent with its fiduciary duty to the System's beneficiaries.